p-velasquez/p-velasquez/README.md

 ## 👋 Hi, I’m Pablo.

 ### 👨🏻‍💻 &nbsp;About Me
-- 🤔 &nbsp; Focused on Learning Everything you Need to be a Mobile Developer.
 - 🎓 &nbsp; Finishing my Software Developer studies at INACAP.
 - 💼 &nbsp; Working as a Mobile Developer at ATRIA TECHNOLOGIES SpA.
 - 🌱 &nbsp; Learning Dart with the Flutter SDK.